AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/gamification.md

 1. When a learner achieves three competencies, they gain 600 points.
 1. When a learner achieves four competencies, they gain 900 points.

-**Note**
+>[!NOTE]
+>
-The time period is not applicable for this task.
+>The time period is not applicable for this task.
 The administrator can modify the number of courses for each scenario.

 **For Upskill (b)**